 The Commission released the Status of Human Rights in Tennessee in November 2014.

-The Tennessee Human Rights Commission will hold Hearings in Spring 2014 in communities across the state.
-Leaders from community organizations, government, advocacy groups and researchers will bring testimony related to their own areas of expertise.
-These written and oral testimonies will be included in the forthcoming report, "The State of Human Rights in Tennessee" from the Commission.
-The final report will include information from those bringing testimony in addition to statistics, trends and information from the Commission's own work, safeguarding individuals from discrimination through enforcement and education.
+The Tennessee Human Rights Commission held Hearings in Spring 2014 in communities across the state.
+Leaders from community organizations, government, advocacy groups and researchers brought testimony related to their own areas of expertise.
+The final report includes information from those bringing testimony in addition to statistics, trends and information from the Commission's own work, safeguarding individuals from discrimination through enforcement and education.
 For a copy of the report, please contact us at 1-800-251-3589 and we will be happy to send you a copy of the report.

-January 28, 2014 - Memphis Hearing - Rhodes College, Barret Library Room 051
+January 28, 2014 - Memphis Hearing - Rhodes College, Barret Library Room 051 - View Footage

-March 25, 2014 - Knoxville Hearing - UT Extension Campus
+March 25, 2014 - Knoxville Hearing - UT Extension Campus - View Footage

-May, 2014 - Nashville Hearing - TBD
+May 12, 2014 - Nashville Hearing - Downtown Public Library - View Footage